Logging into the Runtime API¶

 those as an array value for the site_admin field.

-Share a new user's password securely with them.
-For example, a free instance of the open-source
+Share the new user's password securely with them.
+For example, a free instance of the open-source snappass web app is hosted by Polyneme at snappass.polyneme.xyz.
+This will generate a one-time link that you can email, send via Slack message, etc. to the new user.

-Create a Site Client¶
+Create a site client¶

-Once logged in, you can use GET
+Once logged in, you can use GET /users/me to see

-ids of sites you can administer.
+the ids of sites you can administer.
 Example response:

 {

-"username": "dwinston",
+"username": "alice_the_admin",

 "site_admin": [